mandiant/capa/README.md

 The parameter is a string describing the function name, specified like `module.functionname` or `functionname`.

 Windows API functions that take string arguments come in two API versions.
-For example `CreateProcessA` takes ANSI strings and `CreateProcessW` takes Unicode strings. capa extracts these API features both with and without the suffix character `A` or `W`.
+For example, `CreateProcessA` takes ANSI strings and `CreateProcessW` takes Unicode strings. capa extracts these API features both with and without the suffix character `A` or `W`.
 That means you can write a rule to match on both APIs using the base name.
 If you want to match a specific API version, you can include the suffix.

 Example: